 While a straight-line wind can mean any wind coming from one direction and going in the opposite direction, derechos most commonly refer to very strong straight-line winds.

-In fact, wind damage from derechos is sometimes mistaken to be tornado damage.
+In fact, wind damage from a derecho storm is sometimes mistaken to be tornado damage.

 So far, you know derechos refer to strong, straight-line winds.
 But they’re really much more than just that.

-Let’s look at some of the minimal attributes of what makes a true derecho:
+Let’s look at the minimal attributes that must exist in order to be a true derecho:

-- The derecho should have a life span of at least 6 hours
+- A derecho storm has a lifespan of at least 6 hours.

-- Derechos must form in a ‘family of downburst clusters’
+- Derechos form in a ‘family of downburst clusters’.

 Derechos are most commonly found in squall lines.
 A squall line is a line or row of storms — often fierce — which can extend hundreds of miles long.
 Despite their length, most squall lines are relatively narrow.